Scaling SpotHero and the Future of Mobility

 Imagine an arch, like a rainbow, and at the bottom there's survival.
 Call it trying to get to product market fit.
 And many companies never make it past there.

 If you do, phase 2 is called fun.
-When you’ve figured something out and you’ve got funding it’s fun.
+When you’ve figured something out and you’ve got funding, it’s fun.
 The founder has some money in the bank, they maybe get a salary, they're in the press, their friends are like, oh, maybe you're not as crazy as we thought.
 You hire a few people, you get an award, all that fun stuff that comes with getting funding or actually getting paid by a customer.
 You have a handful of people and everything is great.

 But then as you work your way up the rainbow, at the top of the rainbow is this thing called predictable success.
-That's where you set a goal and you hit it, and you set a goal, and you hit it, and you can think about some of the world-class companies today that are probably there.
+That's where you set a goal and you hit it, and you set a goal, and you hit it, and you can think about some world-class companies today that are probably there.

 You start to get big enough where the people you had early on who worked hard and learned fast but maybe hadn't done it before aren't necessarily the right people anymore to lead a team.
 Sometimes they are, but often they aren't.

 Things start to break.
-The process that you built for communication when you had two people, or five people, or 10 people doesn't work for when you have 100 people, or 200 people.
+The process that you built for communication when you had two people, or five people, or 10 people, doesn't work when you have 100 people, or 200 people.
 The technology you built when you had a few customers doesn't work anymore when you have millions of customers.

-White water is really about getting the right people, processes, an technology in place so that you can get to predictable success and operate like a world-class business.
+White water is really about getting the right people, processes, and technology in place so that you can get to predictable success and operate like a world-class business.
 The reason I like that framework so much is it provides context.
 It’s a really good tool for communicating to your team about why things feel like they do.

 When you start to hit white water, it can be tough.
 Team members say things like “It's not as fun as it used to be.”
 Or “I don't get to spend as much time with the CEO anymore.”
 Or “Why'd you hire this experienced person to be my boss?”
 Those are all real pain points that can kind of kill a culture.
 But if you're really transparent and communicate with your team about where you are on the journey, giving people context can help a ton.